 Overseas citizens and U.S. military personnel can find information on how to register to vote and request an absentee ballot at the Overseas Vote Foundation.Request your Ballot

 Kentucky voters are now able to cast their absentee ballots by mail or a ballot drop-box.
+There is at least one drop-box per county.
 You can find your drop box location here.

 To be eligible to vote you must be: